Marketing, Manufacturing, Packaging & Labeling, Advertising

 In general, the registration process for new products is classified into three categories as follows:

 - Category 1: registration of new drugs and biological products, including biosimilar products;

 - Category 2: registration of generic drugs and generic drugs with trade mark;

 - Category 3: registration of other supplies containing drugs with special technology, which may be in the form of transdermal patch, implant and beads.

 The process generally consists of two stages, namely preregistration phase and registration phase.
 The preregistration phase is required to filter the registration process of the drugs, covering stipulation of the registration category, evaluation track, evaluation fee, and registration documents.

-Upon application for registration to BPOM, several evaluations will be performed by certain committees established by BPOM on the following criteria:
+Upon application for registration, several evaluations will be performed by certain committees established by BPOM on the following criteria

 - Reliable efficacy and adequate safety, as evidenced by the non-clinical and clinical testing as well as other evidence;